sclaussen/health/README.md

 # Meal Example

-This is an example of generating a meal plan for someone who is 190 pounds, has a body fat percentage of 25%, has burned 500 calories.
+This is an example of generating a meal plan for someone who is 190 pounds, has a body fat percentage of 25%, and has burned 500 calories.
 It uses a baseline meal configuration, adds 250g of chicken per the -C cli option, and a set of meal adjustments to auto configure a meal that meets the macro goals as defined by the profile (see dat/health.yaml).
 Some of the data values are in units (eg # of